Shinbone Alley: Productions and background

 The project began in 1954 as a Columbia Records concept album with Marquis' original title, featuring Eddie Bracken, Carol Channing, and David Wayne.
 That same year a concert version was presented by the Little Orchestra Society at The Town Hall in New York City.
 With an expanded book, the addition of several lengthy ballet sequences, and a cast of animal characters, the rechristened Shinbone Alley preceded Cats by a couple of decades and was a precursor of the far more successful Andrew Lloyd Webber hit.
 It was one of the first Broadway shows to feature a fully integrated cast.

 The original Shinbone Alley was in Manhattan.

 With neither an out-of-town tryout nor a preview period, the Broadway production opened on April 13, 1957, at The Broadway Theatre, and closed on May 25, 1957, after 49 performances.
 Following "creative differences" with the writers and producers, original director Norman Lloyd requested that his name be removed from the credits.
 The production was supervised by Sawyer Falk and choreographed by Joe and Rod Alexander, with production design by Eldon Elder, costumes by Motley, and lighting by Tharon Musser.
 The cast featured Bracken, reprising his role as archy, Eartha Kitt as mehitabel, Erik Rhodes as tyrone, and George S. Irving as big bill.
 Supporting players included Cathryn Damon, Jacques d'Amboise, Ross Martin, Lillian Hayman, and Allegra Kent.
 Relative newcomer Chita Rivera was Kitt's standby.
 The show's sole Tony Award nomination was for Best Costume Design.
 In lieu of a cast album recorded in a studio, a tape of a live performance was transferred to acetate and released on the Legend label.

 In 2005 the musical had its Australian premiere in Melbourne, under the name archy & mehitabel.
 Produced by Magnormos, it was directed by Aaron Joyner and starred Jane Badler in the role of mehitabel, and Michael Lindner as archy.
 The "Musicals Tonight!" series presented a staged concert version in November 2006 in New York City.
+The musical will be presented also under the archy & mehitabel title as part of the 2026 Philadelphia Fringe Festival on September 19, 2026, starring Jayson Borenstein as archy (who is also producing and directing) and Julia Germer as mehitabel.